matjaz99/eventlogger/README.md

 [![GitHub release](https://img.shields.io/github/release/matjaz99/eventlogger.svg)](https://GitHub.com/matjaz99/eventlogger/releases/)
 [![Docker Pulls](https://img.shields.io/docker/pulls/matjaz99/eventlogger.svg)](https://hub.docker.com/r/matjaz99/eventlogger)

 Eventlogger is a repository of events received on the http webhook.
-Event is considered to be a simple message, such as syslog event.

-Eventlogger relies on fluentd as an event source to support wide variety of events.
+Event is a simple message, such as syslog event.
+Eventlogger relies on fluentd as an event source.

+Eventlogger offers a nice web GUI where events can be displayed, searched and filtered.

 Eventlogger supports customized rules, which can extract data from events and trigger actions

 Eventlogger started as a syslog viewer, backed-up by a database.
-Fluentd is used to collect Syslog events and forward them to eventlogger using fluent's `out_http` plugin.
+Fluentd is used to collect Syslog events and forward them to Eventlogger using fluent's `out_http` plugin.

-Eventlogger offers a nice web GUI where events can be displayed, searched and filtered.

 At the end, eventlogger is a proxy between an event sender and database and it relays on the configuration of the sender (eg. fluentd configuration).
 See examples of fluentd configuration that is supported by eventlogger - HERE.

 ## Webhooks

-Webhooks are http endpoints where events from various sources are received.
+Webhooks are http endpoints where events from different sources are received.
 Each webhook endpoint implements specific parser for processing of data.
-Data is normalized in uniform format and stored in the database.
+Data is then normalized in uniform format and stored in the database.